AlpGuneri/Chrome-AdSkipperExtension/README.md

 * It offers you an option to skip manually, unlike other adskippers which skip automatically

-* It has a pretty UI (doesn't work yet :c)
+* It has a pretty UI

 ## How to use this extension

-There are two ways to use this extension.
-You can download it on chrome store (not yet :c).

-If you want to turn this source code into an extension yourself, you can clone this project into a directory and tell chrome to use that directory's files as an extension.
+You can clone this project into a directory and tell chrome to use that directory's files as an extension.
 How to do that?

-* Step 1: Open git bash or any application you use for git
+* Step 1: Open git bash or any application you use for git, as long as you can clone this project.

-* Step 2: Move into the directory you want to clone this project into.
+* Step 2: Make a directory (folder) to clone this project into.

+* Step 3: Move into the directory you created.
 You can use cd "file-path-here"

-* Step 3: Use git clone https://github.com/Meegumi/Chrome-AdSkipperExtension.git
+* Step 4: Type "git clone https://github.com/Meegumi/Chrome-AdSkipperExtension.git"

-* Step 4: Open chrome and type chrome://extensions
+* Step 5: Open chrome and type "chrome://extensions"

-* Step 5: Turn the developer mode on if it is off.
+* Step 6: Turn the developer mode on if it is off.
+Hint: It's on top right corner ^^.

-* Step 6: Click on load unpacked and navigate to the directory you cloned the project into.
+* Step 7: Click on load unpacked and select the directory you cloned the project into.

+* Step 8: Enjoy the extension :).
+This step is strictly necessary.